Joan Ramon I, Count of Cardona: Biography

 After 1436, count Joan Ramon I retired to Cardona.

 Cultural achievements

 For the occasion of the wedding of his son Joan Ramon II with Joana de Prades, the elderly count authored a beautiful letter of advice and instructions.

 Family

 At the age of 16 years, Joan Ramon I was married to a young lady from the Royal House, by name Joana de Arago de Gandia, in 1391.
-She was daughter of Alfons, Duke of Gandia and his wife Violant de Arenos.
+She was daughter of Alfonso I, Duke of Gandia and his wife Violant de Arenos.
 Countess Joana died in 1419.